saurabhpro/saurabhpro/README.md

   Presently in Delhi, India and working at <b><a href="https://www.linkedin.com/company/iongroup" >Ion Treasury</a></b>
 </p>

-Hi, I'm Saurabh - I like experimenting with new technologies, building projects and occasionally I do photography ;)<br/>
+I like experimenting with new technologies, building projects and occasionally I do photography ;)<br/>
 I'm strictly pro for the clean coder philopsphies (all thanks to Martin Fowler and my 100's of experiments here)

 ## Here's a list of things I currently keep myself busy with: